-Bedbugs are extremely thin, so they are able to creep into narrow hiding spots.
-You’ll catch them between luggage, clothing, sheets, couches and, of course, your bed.
+Bedbugs are extremely thin, so they can creep into narrow hiding spots.
+You’ll catch them between luggage, clothing, sheets, couches, and, of course, your bed.
 They also tend to live in groups; where you find one bedbug, there might actually be many (3).

 As creepy as this sounds, they’ve worked out that hiding in your bed means they have easy access to food at night.

 If you keep your dirty laundry in the hamper for a long time before washing it, this becomes a bedbug’s paradise.
-They use dirty clothes as a means of traveling from one place to another (4).
+They use dirty clothes to travel from one place to another (4).

-If you’ve recently had a visit to a hotel (where bedbugs remain a huge problem), there’s a chance that bedbugs have latched onto your dirty laundry and ended up in your home.
+If you’ve recently visited a hotel (where bedbugs remain a huge problem), be on the lookout.
+There’s a chance that bedbugs have latched onto your dirty laundry and ended up in your home.

 Does Washing Clothes Kill Bedbugs?